 First Student has recognized a member of its safety team for her dedication to workplace safety, naming Suzanne Caldeira a 2016 Rising Star of Safety.

-Presented by the National Safety Council, the Rising Stars of Safety program honors future leaders like Caldeira for promoting a culture of continuous safety improvement within their companies and creating safety initiatives focused on measurable outcomes.
+Presented by the National Safety Council, the Rising Stars of Safety program honors future leaders like Caldeira for promoting a culture of continuous safety improvement within their companies and creating safety initiatives that are focused on measurable outcomes.

 Caldeira is one of 43 safety advocates under the age of 40 to be recognized by this award.